Career Timeline of Trea Turner: Major Achievements and Milestones

 On December 8, 2022, Trea Turner signed an 11-year contract worth $300 million with the Philadelphia Phillies.

-After the 2022 season, Trea Turner became a free agent and signed an 11-year contract with the Philadelphia Phillies.
+After the 2022 season, Trea Turner became a free agent.

-On August 19, 2023, Trea Turner became the third player in Phillies history to hit two home runs in the same inning during a 12–3 win against the Washington Nationals.
+On August 19, 2023, Trea Turner became the third player in Phillies history to hit two home runs in the same inning during a game against the Washington Nationals.

-In 2024, Turner was named to his third All-Star team, starting at shortstop for the National League.
-He was the first Phillies shortstop voted by fans to start since Jimmy Rollins in 2002.
+In 2024, Trea Turner was selected for his third All-Star team, starting at shortstop for the National League.
+This marks the first time since 2002 that a Phillies shortstop was voted by fans as a starter.

-On August 18, 2025, Turner achieved his 1,500th career hit by hitting a three-run home run in the third inning.
-This accomplishment made him the 671st player in Major League Baseball history to reach this milestone, alongside 23 other active players, including his teammates Bryce Harper and Nick Castellanos.
+On August 18, 2025, Trea Turner achieved his 1,500th career hit by hitting a three-run home run in the third inning, becoming the 671st person in MLB history to reach this milestone.
+At the end of the 2025 season, he also finished fifth in NL MVP voting.